adaanene/LEMP/README.md

-This project is about deploying and configuring a LEMP solution using  Nginx Web Server
+This project is about deploying and configuring a LEMP solution using  Nginx Web Server.